se-edu/se-book/modeling/modelingASolution/intermediate/text.md

 </box>

-How is `getGameState()` operation supported?
+How is the `getGameState()` operation supported?
 Given below are two ways (there could be other ways):

-1. `Minefield` class knows the state of the game at any time. `Logic` class retrieves it from the `Minefield` class as and when required.
+1. The `Minefield` class knows the state of the game at any time.
+The `Logic` class retrieves it from the `Minefield` class as and when required.
-2. `Logic` class maintains the state of the game at all times.
+2. The `Logic` class maintains the state of the game at all times.

 Here’s the SD for option 1.